 Why is this happening in the first place?
 If everything in your relationship was great, you wouldn’t feel the need to emotionally connect with someone else.
-The first step in dealing with your emotional affair is understanding why you’re having one.
+So, do some soul-searching to understand why you’re having one.

-Sit down with yourself and really think about why you started this emotional affair.
-What are you not getting from your current relationship?
+Sit down with yourself and really think about what was missing from the relationship that made you look elsewhere.
 [Read: How to face relationship challenges and overcome them as a couple]

 What are you trying to gain from this emotional affair?
 Do you want to leave your current partner for this person?
 Do you want to feel validated?

 You went into this affair because you are unhappy in your current relationship, but what was the end goal?
 Now that it’s progressed, what do you really want from this affair?